 Impact of COVID-19 on Ireland’s Aviation Community

-Pre COVID-19, air travel was generally regarded as safest method of travel.
+Pre COVID-19, air travel was generally regarded as one of the safest modes of travel.
 The aviation industry saw increased passenger numbers and levels of investment and liquidity year on year.
 This pernicious virus with a high contagion risk has resulted in the grounding of airline fleets, imposition of travel restrictions, physical distancing and increased, and likely expensive but necessary health and safety practices in airports and on aircraft.
-To survive this crisis, aviation business will have to work together with investors and financiers to deal with the consequences of the impact on their business models.
+To survive this crisis, aviation businesses are working together with investors and financiers to deal with the consequences of the impact on their business models.
 We look briefly at look at implications for three key participants: (i) airlines, (ii) aircraft lessors, and (iii) financiers.

 The airline sector is highly competitive.
 Passengers are accustomed to no frills, low cost air travel with high occupancy rates with busy airports, lines at security, lines at boarding gates and ramps and limited personal and luggage space on board.
 Airline economic models are based on operating at high capacity, quick turnaround times and low operating costs.
 This is a highly regulated industry in areas of operation and safety.
 The pandemic has affected every airline.
 Some countries were closed completely for international travel and every country has some level of internal movement restrictions with limited exceptions.
 If aircraft are not flying, then the airlines have zero revenue.
 Options available to airlines under stress suffering revenue depletion are stark.
 Some or all of the following are likely to be considered: